What is a Midwife?

 Celebrate with Us

-The student experience at National College of Midwifery includes a diverse range of cultures, curricula, and birth settings.
+The student experience at the National College of Midwifery includes a diverse range of cultures, curricula, and birth settings.
 Our students create their own options, making them directly involved in designing their own educational path which meets the high standards of our core curriculum.
-The National College of Midwifery has graduated 404 students!
+The National College of Midwifery has graduated over 400 students!

 Certification Exam Pass Rate (ASM Program)